gerardocipriano/prenotiamo/README.md

 - [ ] Display username in the top of the page
 - [ ] Back to top button
 - [ ] SMTP function using https://nodemailer.com/
+- [ ] Hosting the webserver on Azure

 <p align="right">(<a href="#readme-top">back to top</a>)</p>